 If you think the spring tension is not right you could try to adjust that by twisting the metal mount like shown in one of the images above.

 The P 360 was introduced before the general voltage in Europe was unified, unfortunately this piano was still set to 220 V (we have 230 V in Germany since 1993).
 But it is easily switched to 230/240 V by moving the corresponding fuse from the 220 V bracket to the 240 V bracket right next to it on the amp board (board to the left).

 If you hear issues in sound like sizzling noise or unequal volume comparing left to right output, it's time to recap the boards.
-Replace all capacitors to their specification, like it's written on their bodies.
-Start on the amp board with the big ones and go for high quality caps here (Panasonic, Nichicon).
-It's good to keep that standard on the main board also, but you'd get away with cheaper ones.
+Replace all electrolytic capacitors to their specification, like it's written on their housing, and pay attention to their polarity.
+Start on the psu and amp board with the big ones and go for high quality caps here (Nichicon Muse UKZ or UKA, Panasonic FM/FR/FC, Elna).
+If problems persists go on replacing on the main board.
+It's good to keep that standard there also, but you'd get away with cheaper ones.